-Systemic lupus erythematosus (SLE) is a problem with the immune system.
-It causes the immune system to make antibodies that attack the body's healthy cells and tissue.
+Systemic lupus erythematosus (SLE) is when the immune system makes antibodies that attack the body's healthy cells and tissue.
 There are many forms of lupus, but SLE is the most common.

-SLE is more common in women aged 15-45 years old.
+SLE is more common in women aged 15 to 45 years of age.
 It is also more common in people who are Black, Asian, and Hispanic.

-Symptoms can be mild or very severe.
+Symptoms can be mild or severe.
 It can affect one part of the body or many.
-Though symptoms can be lasting, there are often times without symptoms in between.
+Though symptoms can last a long time, there are often times without symptoms in between.

-Your doctor will ask about your symptoms and health history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-Symptoms differ for each person and change over time, making it hard to diagnose.
+Symptoms differ for each person and change over time.
+This can make it hard to diagnose.

 Lupus Foundation of America